 Last season, Bassett helped Sabrina D'Angelo to one of the best seasons for a keeper in program history as she garnered NSCAA First Team All-America honors and SEC Defensive Player of Year for the second time.
 D'Angelo tripled her previous season high for shutouts with 12 while posting a career-low 0.59 goals against average.

-Bassett comes to Columbia after stops at Dartmouth, California, Saint Mary's and her alma mater, San Diego.
+Bassett came to Columbia after stops at Dartmouth, California, Saint Mary's and her alma mater, San Diego.
 Prior to joining Dartmouth in 2011, Bassett spent two seasons as the goalkeeper coach at California in addition to working as site director and coach for the Seattle Sounders FC.
 She helped lead the Golden Bears to NCAA Tournament appearances in both of her seasons in Berkeley while serving as recruiting coordinator and camp director.

 During her time at Cal, Bassett played professionally in the Icelandic Premier League for Afturelding from May 2010 through July 2010 alongside former Gamecocks Ashley Kirk and Samantha Diaz-Matosas.
 From October 2010 through January 2011, she was also a goalkeeping coach and evaluator for US Soccer, planning sessions and training the top youth goalkeepers for the US Soccer market training programs.
-She also worked on the 2009 Region IV ODP camp staff in Moscow, Idaho, and Jackson, Mississippi.
+She also worked on the 2009 Region IV ODP camp staff in Moscow, Idaho, and Mississippi.